uncefact/vckit/website/versioned_docs/version-1.0.0-beta/overview/ecosystem.md

 <Disclaimer />

-Technical Standards and Ecosystem: Driving Interoperability for Cross-Border Trade with Verifiable Credentials

 Verifiable credentials thrive within a robust technical ecosystem supported by industry-wide standards.
 In this concise overview, we will explore the key technical standards and the concept of interoperability that underpin the seamless exchange of verifiable credentials in the context of cross-border trade.

 1. W3C Verifiable Credentials: